ephico2real2/group-sync-operator-helm-chart/README.md

 # Group Sync Operator Helm Chart

+> **⚠️ IMPORTANT: OPENSHIFT ONLY**
+>
+> This Helm chart is designed **exclusively for OpenShift clusters**.
+It will not work on standard Kubernetes clusters as it depends on:
+>
+> - OpenShift Operator Lifecycle Manager (OLM)
+> - OpenShift's catalog sources and OperatorHub
+> - OpenShift-specific APIs

 This Helm chart deploys the Group Sync Operator and configures LDAP group synchronization in OpenShift environments.

 ## Adding the Helm Repository